sdmatias/social-links-profile-main/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+Social Links Profile is a challenge in which you have to create a landing page containing links to a person's various social networks.
+This landing page is created entirely using HTML5 and CSS3.
+It is responsive to different screen sizes.

 ### The challenge